cleverplatypus/vue3-routable/README.md

 The class still needs to be annotated with `@Routable(matcher)` but no further handlers/guards need to be declared.

-Watchers are called, if the routable class is active, both on route enter and exit.
+Watchers are called if the routable class is active.

 ```ts
 type RouteHandlerEventType = 'enter' | 'leave' | 'update';